Most businesses need customer relationship management tools to generate leads, interact with prospects, and drive sales.

 These types of CRM software solutions also simplify data extraction as both current and historical information can be accessed from a single location.

+It helps you identify purchasing patterns, target marketing campaigns, personalize offerings, and make predictions about future trends.
 You can use these insights to better understand and serve your customers.

 Online Analytical Processing (OLAP)